 In 1939, the British Empire ruled over areas on all seven continents and around a quarter of the world’s population.
-During the Second World War, Britain mobilised the people of the empire to serve and fight for Britain’s cause.
-Some did so in their own distinct forces with their own units and commands within the British Army, while others served directly within the British Armed Forces.
+During the Second World War, British and Commonwealth forces served alongside men and women from across the Empire.
+Some did so in their own distinct forces with their own units and commands, while others served directly within the British Armed Forces.

 Australia entered the war on 3 September 1939 when Great Britain declared war on Germany.
 By 1945, almost one million Australians, both men and women, served in many parts of the world, on land, at sea and in the air.

 Canada entered the war on 10 September 1939.
 Within months they arrived in Great Britain to supplement the BEF.
 Canadian forces served across the globe in Hong Kong, Italy, North West Europe and the North Atlantic.